egor-tensin/vk-scripts/README.md

 Additionally, a few scripts are supplied in the "bin/" directory to show-case the package's capabilities.
+Run the scripts from the top-level directory using `python -m`.
 Pass the `--help` flag to a script to see its detailed usage information.
 The supplied scripts are listed below.